 New 52-week lows (123 new lows today): American Tower Corp.
 (AMT - $7.61 to $206.53), Duke Energy Cop.
 (DUK - $2.08 to $91.94), Welltower Inc. (WELL - $2.06 to $60.26)

 Notable Put Activity

-Texas Roadhouse Inc. (TXRH + $0.57 to $90.39): Option volume is running at roughly 16x the daily average of 753 contracts which is primarily being driven by a 5,378 contract block that was bought on the November 19th 90.00 call for $3.10 when the bid/ask spread was $2.40 x $3.20 (open interest is 117).
-We know this block is a new position based on the open interest figure and we can assume that the intent is bullish in nature since the trade took place above the midpoint of the bid/ask spread.
-Note: TXRH is slated to report Q3 earnings on October 28th after the bell so this positioning captures the potential impact of that event.
+Empire State Realty Trust Inc. (ESRT - $0.05 to $6.62): Option volume is running at over 150x the daily average on this real estate investment trust (REIT) which is primarily being driven by a 3,250 contract block that was bought on the December 16th 7.50 call for $0.25 when the bid/ask spread was $0.15 x $0.30 (open interest is 2,340).
+We know that this block is a new position based on the open interest figure and we can assume the intent is bullish in nature since the trade took place above the midpoint of the bid/ask spread.

 Interested in receiving notifications of intraday unusual option trades?
-Follow Schwab’s Vice President of Trading & Derivatives Randy Frederick on Twitter @RandyAFrederick who will be tweeting unusual options trades as he sees them throughout the day.
+Follow Schwab’s Managing Director of Trading & Derivatives Randy Frederick on Twitter @RandyAFrederick who will be tweeting unusual options trades as he sees them throughout the day.